BMIRDS/medical-image-preprocessing/README.md

 By [Jason Wei](https://jasonwei20.github.io/)

 These are a bunch of functions that I've written over the years for preprocessing medical images.
 If one of the functions here can save you the hour of searching up documentation/writing code for simple processing tasks, I consider that a win.
 Contributions are more than welcome.
+For high-res medical image classification, see my repository [DeepSlide](https://github.com/BMIRDS/deepslide).

 ## Table of contents
 1. compressing a single folder of images